viamrobotics/docs/docs/ml/upload-model.md

 {{<imgproc src="/ml/select-existing-model.png" resize="400x" alt="Select from your existing models.">}}

 1. Select the model you would like to update from your existing models.
-2. Select **Next steps** to continue.
+1. Click **Next steps** to continue.
-3. Add an updated `.tflite` model file.
-4. (Optional) Add an updated `.txt` label file.
+1. Select the **Model framework** or the type of model.
+   TensorFlow Lite, TensorFlow, PyTorch, and ONNX model frameworks are currently supported.
+1. Upload the files required for your model framework:
-   This should include the label names as you provided them in training, with one name per line.
+   - For a TensorFlow Lite or ONNX model framework, upload a `.txt` label file containing the label names you provided in training, with one name per line.
+   - For a TensorFlow model framework, upload the model in the [SavedModel format](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md#the-savedmodel-format).
-5. Click **Upload model**.
+1. Click **Upload model**.

 Your model is now updated.